walkframe/walkframe.github.io/source/products/react-gridsheet/index.rst

   - Whether `ENTER` key gets down and set the cell editing.
   - default: ``true``

 :options.cellLabel:

   - Whether cell labels (navigator) show.
   - default: ``true``

 :options.mode:

   - color mode.
 It allows ``"light"`` or ``"dark"``.
   - default: ``"light"``

 :options.renderers:

-  - You can create a new Renderer inheriting ``Renderer`` class.
+  - You can create a custom Renderer inheriting ``Renderer`` class.

     - It has to be registered here.
 The key identifies the renderer.
+    - You can override methods on the Renderer class.

+      - stringify: changes cell value to string when the cell editing and pasting. (from v0.5.7)
+      - string: renders cell value when type of the cell is `string`.
+      - bool: renders cell value when type of the cell is `boolean`.
+      - number: renders cell value when type of the cell is `number`.
+      - date: renders cell value when type of the cell is `date`.
+      - array: renders cell value when type of the cell is `array`.
+      - object: renders cell value when type of the cell is `object`.
+      - null: renders cell value when type of the cell is `null`.
+      - undefined: renders cell value when type of the cell is `undefined`.

   - To use the renderer, you have to specify the renderer's identity to ``options.cells[column].renderer``.
   - default: ``{}``